AI Agent Index

 Avg setup time

-< 30 minutes (download desktop app, install browser and IDE plugins, first context capture begins automatically)
+Under 30 minutes: download desktop app, install browser and IDE extensions, first context capture begins automatically

 < 5 minutes (IDE extension install, GitHub account sign-in)